 We are aways looking for leaders, who can assist with the RCIA process, and sponsors, who are willing and able to make a personal investment in one of the candidates or catechumens preparing to become Catholic.
 If you have an interest in participating in this year's RCIA process, please fill out the Sponsor/Leadership Information Form and someone will be in touch with you shortly to answer any questions you may have.

-is Coordinator of Campus Ministry at the St. Thomas Aquinas Catholic Center and one of the founders of the Aquinas Institute for Catholic Thought.
+Matt Boettger is Coordinator of Campus Ministry at the St. Thomas Aquinas Catholic Center and one of the founders of the Aquinas Institute for Catholic Thought.
 In addition to overseeing and training student leaders of the St. Thomas Aquinas COR Team, Matt specializes in Saint John Paul II's Theology of the Body and leads the Thomas Center's very popular RCIA program.
 He spends much of his day teaching students to order their spiritual and temporal lives.
 Matt has a degree in Computer Science from the University of Nebraska, and a Masters Degree in New Testament from Denver Seminary.
-Matt, his wife Janis, and son Kieran live in Erie.
+Matt, his wife, and two sons live in Erie.